mm80843/T3.5/docs/Benef/PBN__Benef_246.md

 * [Assessment method for new sustainability indicators providing pandemic resilience for residential buildings](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_51.md)
 * [The effect of occupant distribution on energy consumption and COVID-19 infection in buildings: A case study of university building](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_169.md)
 * [Occupants’ behavior and activity patterns influencing the energy consumption in the Kuwaiti residences](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_260.md)

+## Name of the Benefit

+The use of occupancy sensing setback thermostats can lead to reduced energy consumption by adjusting the temperature when rooms are unoccupied.